-(Warning: This is a general overview of how the U.S. immigration process works for most people.
-Your situation may present complications or qualify for exceptions; see an experienced attorney for a full analysis.)
+Note, however, that this is a general overview of how the U.S. immigration process works for most people.
+Your situation could present complications or qualify for exceptions; see an experienced attorney for a full analysis.

 Let's start with a bit of background on U.S. immigration law.
-Marriage to a U.S. citizen or lawful permanent resident gives foreign-born persons a direct path to U.S. immigration.
+Marriage to a U.S. citizen or lawful permanent resident gives foreign-born persons a direct path to U.S. residence.
 Contrary to popular rumor, however, the foreign national does not immediately or automatically receive a green card or U.S. citizenship.

-If you are a U.S. citizen and already married or about to be, your new spouse becomes your "immediate relative," and may receive a green card as soon as the two of you successfully complete the application process.
+If you are a U.S. citizen and already married or about to be, your new foreign-born spouse becomes your "immediate relative," and may receive a green card as soon as the two of you successfully complete the application process.
 This can take several months.

 The application process for a marriage- based green card involves multiple steps, most notably submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove that:

-If you and your intended (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held -- you can apply for a temporary (90-day) visa with which your fiancé can enter the U.S. and hold the wedding.
+If you and your intended spouse (who lives outside the U.S.) have not yet married; or have held an informal ceremony that does not count as an official marriage in the location where it was held; you can apply for a temporary (90-day) visa with which your fiancé can enter the U.S. and hold the wedding.

 The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
 After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in Nairobi, Kenya.
-Your fiancé will apply for a K-1 visa through the consulate.
+Your fiancé will apply for a K-1 visa there.
 This involves submitting forms and documents and attending an interview with a consular official.
 You, the petitioner, are allowed to attend this interview, though it is not required.

-After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
+After your marriage in the U.S., your new spouse applies to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.

-Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.
+Upon approval, your spouse enters the U.S. on an immigrant visa, becoming a lawful permanent resident at that time.

 The U.S. currently has one embassy in Kenya, which is located in Nairobi and handles both immigrant and nonimmigrant visas.